 - Click on the Results link

-- Enter your Application number click on submit button.
+- Enter your Application number click on the submit button.

 - Download and print your NEST exam results.

-Candidates need to carry the original and a photocopy of the following documents:
+Candidates need to carry the original and a photocopy of the documents mentioned below:

 - Class 10th and 12th mark sheets

 Before starting exam preparation, go through the entire syllabus and NEST 2021 Reference Books to get familiar with the topics and understand the depth and the difficulty level of NEST.
 Accordingly, make a well planned and attainable time table.
 Give the utmost priority to follow this self-made study plan.
 Also, make sure you give higher preference and more time to topics that have appeared repeatedly in the past years.
 And for topics you find difficult, this will help one to score well.
 For revision, solve the NEST Previous Year Question Paper with fixed time and in the real exam like environment.
 This will bring the best in you and will make you more confident about your preparation.
 Attempting NEST 2021 Mock Test regularly instead of doing all of them at the end is the best strategy of mastering objective type papers like NEST.

 The main aspects that the students need to focus in order to prepare well for the NEST 2021 exam is elaborated below.

 Candidates should make sure to plan very well prior to the exam.
 They can create a time table or a schedule chart for them to follow and that way they will be able to stay on course and not deviate from the track.
 Hence proper planning is very important.

 Know the Topics